Glen Pitt-Pladdy :: Blog

 Peak Network Bandwidth for Cacti

-Normal Cacti Network Traffic Graphs poll SNMP every 5 minutes (typical) and show the traffic during that time - ie. the average over that 5 minutes.
+Normal Cacti (and many other tools) Network Traffic Graphs poll SNMP every 5 minutes (typical) and show the traffic during that time - ie. the average over that 5 minutes.
 That's fine for a lot of stuff, but the nature of public websites is that there can be very short term saturation of connections when the browser hits a page and downloads everything in that page.
-That happens in a matter of seconds and the existing Cacti graphs tell nothing about what happened during those few seconds.
+With very high bandwidth connections becoming common this becomes more of a problem and even a few users hitting pages near simultaneously could now bump an already busy site against the limits for periods of a few seconds at a time.

 Rapid polling daemon